kaltura/DeveloperPortalDocs/documentation/Kaltura-OTT-Backend-API-Overview.md

 ### REST API Response Formats

-In order to define the wanted request format use the Accpet HTTP header with application/json or text/xml.
+To define the required request format, use the Accept HTTP header with application/json or text/xml.
 The REST APIs use the following response formats:

 {% highlight c %}